j-richey/open_ttt_lib/README.md

 ```

-## Reporting Issues and Feature Requests'
+## Reporting Issues and Feature Requests
 Please report issues and feel free to request new features using this project's
 [GitHub issue tracker](https://github.com/j-richey/open_ttt_lib/issues).